dsdeur/do-something/README.md

 There is no limit on how deep you can nest.

 ### Default group command
-If you add a command named `default` it will be called if the group is ran without extra args.
+If you add a command named `default` it will be called if the group is run without extra args.
 You can also change which command to run by default by setting the `default` setting:

 ```json